ceph/ceph/doc/start/quick-start-preflight.rst

 Configure SSH
 =============

-Configure your admin machine with password-less SSH access to each host running Ceph daemons (leave the passphrase empty). ::
+Configure your admin machine with password-less SSH access to each node running Ceph daemons (leave the passphrase empty). ::

 	ssh-keygen